rapidsai/cudf/python/cudf_polars/docs/overview.md

 particular, one needs to be careful to ensure that an `Expr` hashes correctly.

-Expressions are evaluated by implementing an `evaluate` method, this takes a `DataFrame` as context (this provides columns), along with an `ExecutionContext` parameter (indicating what context we're evaluating this expression in, currently unused), and a `mapping` from expressions to evaluated `Column`s: this enables a simple form of expression rewriting during evaluation of expressions that is used in evaluation of groupby-aggregations.
+Expressions are evaluated by implementing an `evaluate` method that takes a `DataFrame` as context (this provides columns) along with an `ExecutionContext` parameter (indicating what context we're evaluating this expression in, currently unused) and a `mapping` from expressions to evaluated `Column`s.
+This approach enables a simple form of expression rewriting during evaluation of expressions that is used in evaluation of, for example, groupby-aggregations.
 To reduce boilerplate for lookup in the mappings dictionary use the `@with_mapping` decorator.

 To simplify state tracking, all columns should be considered immutable